-Jake Tapper met with our 8th graders at CNN during their two-day visit to Washington, DC.
+Jake Tapper met with our 8th graders at CNN last spring during their two-day visit to Washington, DC.
 Jake answered questions about his career, about the current political climate, about fake news, and much more.
 Among the 8th graders was classmate Jason Lerner's son.

-Sarah Dry '87 was back in Philadelphia this past spring and she, her son, and her mother stopped by TPS for a tour.
+Sarah Dry '87 was back in Philadelphia last spring and she, her son, and her mother stopped by TPS for a tour.
 Sarah, who lives in England, has a new book coming out soon.
 The Circulation of Our World: Scientists and the Quest to Understand the Waters of the Globe tells the history of our global understanding of climate and water.

-Mac Marston '93, an assistant professor of archaeology and anthropology at Boston University, is the staff botanist of the Leon Levy Expedition, which recently announced the 2013 discovery and subsequent first-ever excavation of an ancient Philistine cemetery in Ashkelon, Israel.
+Mac Marston '93, an assistant professor of archaeology and anthropology at Boston University, is the staff botanist of the Leon Levy Expedition, which announced the 2013 discovery and subsequent first-ever excavation of an ancient Philistine cemetery in Ashkelon, Israel.
 The news spread quickly and widely.
 Read more (you have a choice of languages!).

 Julian King '97 is a Los Angeles-based director and cinematographer.
 A graduate of NYU’s Tisch School of the Arts, Julian has produced work spanning commercial, narrative, and documentary.
 He has directed work for clients ranging from Ford, Visa, Lincoln, Cadillac, and Deloitte to Clinton Global Initiative non-profit Doc2Doc, among others.

 Liz Kimball '98 is a New York City–based director, coach, speaker, educator, and writer.
 Having spent over two decades as a dancer and actor, she now devotes herself to directing plays and musicals for the stage and supporting a wide-range of successful creatives and professionals.